NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_arm_commander.rst

       -  | Reference frame used by MoveIt! for moveP.
          | Default : 'world'
    *  -  ``move_group_commander_name``
       -  Name of the group that MoveIt is controlling.
-By default : "arm"
+By default: "arm"
    *  -  ``jog_timer_rate_sec``
       -  Publish rate for jog controller
    *  -  ``simu_gripper``
-      -  If you are using the simulated gripper and want to control the gripper
+      -  If you are using the simulated Gripper and want to control the Gripper

 Action Server - Commander